meisterlampe99/cmd_scripts_vivado/README.md

 to clean up the working directory before a launch.

-Batch files can be launched via their name, with or without their file ending: config.bat or just config
+Batch files can be launched via their name, with or without their file ending: e.g.: *config.bat* or just *config*

 Available batch scripts:

 	- 'clean' 			removes most previously generated output

-	- 'runSim TopModuleName'	runs a simulation of TopModuleName_tb, opens the GUI and adds some waveforms
+	- 'runSim TopModuleName'	launches the simulation of TopModuleName_tb, and pre-loads a waveform configuration.

 	- 'runBit TopModuleName'	synthesizes, implements and generates the bitstream for TopModuleName

-	- 'config TopModuleName'	connects to the board and configures the FPGA via downloading the bitstream generated from TopModuleName
+	- 'config TopModuleName'	connects to the board and configures the FPGA by downloading the bitstream generated from TopModuleName

-The used FPGA device can be chosen within the settings.tcl script.
+The targeted FPGA device can be chosen within the settings.tcl script.

 ### Using the provided example

-Navigate to one of the example folders (project_mode, non-project_mode) from a command prompt in windows and type:
+Navigate to one of the example folders (project_mode, non-project_mode) from a Command Prompt in Windows and type:

 	- runSim top_level
 	- runBit top_level